Our Teachers & Staff

 Mrs. Taylor Deushane Klinefelter - Librarian

 Mrs. Taylor Deushane Klinefelter is excited to be on the VHE team as the school librarian!
-Mrs. Klinefelter has a BA in Creative Writing from Agnes Scott College, a MAT in Early Childhood Education from Mercer University, and is pursuing her Instructional Technology Specialist degree from Valdosta.
-Mrs. Klinefelter also serves on the Georgia Children’s Book Award committee.
+Mrs. Klinefelter has a BA in Creative Writing from Agnes Scott College, a MAT in Early Childhood Education from Mercer University, and an Instructional Technology and Media Specialist degree from Valdosta.
+Her education career started with five years in the classroom (Kindergarten and 2nd grade) before transitioning into her dream job as a librarian--first at SPARK and now at VHE.
+She also chairs the Georgia Children's Book Award committee for grades 4-8, which selects the books for Reading Bowl.

 Mrs. Kimberly Muhlheim - Art Teacher

-Kim Muhlheim is excited to join the Virginia-Highland Elementary School family!
-She was born and raised in Raleigh, North Carolina and received her Bachelor's Degree in Graphic Design from North Carolina State University.
+Kim Muhlheim has been an excited part of Virginia-Highland Elementary School family since Day 1!
+She was born and raised in Raleigh, North Carolina and received her Bachelors Degree in Graphic Design from North Carolina State University.
 She is an enthusiastic NC State Wolfpack fan!
-Ms. Muhlheim moved to Atlanta in 2000 to pursue her graphic design career, but felt unfulfilled.
+Ms. Muhlheim moved to Atlanta in 2000 to pursue her graphic design career but felt unfulfilled.
 She realized her calling was teaching art and attended Georgia State University for her Masters in Art Education.
-Ms. Muhlheim began teaching in 2008 and has taught in Fulton County and in Greenville County Schools in South Carolina, as well as APS.
+Ms. Muhlheim began teaching in 2008 and has taught in Fulton County and in Greenville County Schools in South Carolina, before joining the APS Midtown Cluster in 2015.

 In Ms. Muhlheim’s class students learn by observing, discussing, creating, and making personal choices in their artwork, all while developing critical thinking skills that extend far beyond the art room.
+Ms. Muhlheim covers a variety of art mediums in class such as drawing, painting, ceramics, sculpture, collage, and fiber arts in hopes that every student can find an artform they love.
 She is excited to expose students to artists and cultures both close to home and around the world!

-In her spare time, Ms. Muhlheim enjoys reading, kickboxing, cooking, and trying new restaurants.
+In her spare time, Ms. Muhlheim personal medium of choice is ceramics and she enjoys making silly and whimsical objects.
+She also loves to draw and paint, cook, read and probably a dozen other little hobbies on the side.
 She lives with her husband and her two perfect cats, Luna and Bellatrix.

 I was born and raised in Hartford, CT, where I began piano lessons at age 5, and trumpet lessons at age 10.
 Music spans many generations in my family, and is a passion I hope to ignite in the children of VHE.